Sam Nunn

-Samuel Augustus Nunn Jr. (born September 8, 1938) is an American politician who served as a United States Senator from Georgia (1972–1997) as a member of the Democratic Party.
+Samuel Augustus Nunn Jr. (born September 8, 1938) is an American politician who served as a United States senator from Georgia (1972–1997) as a member of the Democratic Party.
+While in the Senate, Nunn was involved in the Nunn–Lugar Cooperative Threat Reduction program, which aims to dismantle weapons of mass destruction, originally in the former Soviet Union.
+Nunn was also involved in the Goldwater–Nichols Act, which reformed the Department of Defense.

 After leaving Congress, Nunn co-founded the Nuclear Threat Initiative (NTI), a nonprofit, nonpartisan global security organization focused on reducing nuclear, biological, and emerging technology threats imperiling humanity, for which he is the co-chair.
 His political experience and credentials on national defense reportedly earned him consideration as a potential running mate for presidential candidates John Kerry and Barack Obama after they became their party's nominees.

 Early life

 Nunn was born in Macon, Georgia, the son of Mary Elizabeth (née Cannon) and Samuel Augustus Nunn, who was an attorney and mayor of Perry, Georgia.
 Nunn was raised in Perry.
 He is a grandnephew of Congressman Carl Vinson.

 Nunn is an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.
 In high school, Nunn was a standout athlete, captaining the school's basketball team to the state championship.

 Nunn attended Georgia Tech in 1956, where he was initiated as a brother of Phi Delta Theta.
 He transferred to Emory University in 1959 and received his undergraduate degree in 1961.
 He then received a degree from the Emory University School of Law in 1962.